 Office gnome by day and foodcrafter by night, Amanda’s passions run amok in the kitchen.
 As an accomplished home cook, she can be found whipping up a coq au vin or a heady Bolognese on any given evening.
 Food preservation really gets her going, and she’s usually got home canned fruits in the pantry and bacon curing in the fridge.
 Full Bio

 When it comes to sumptuous, swoon-inducing food photography, nobody does it better than Kelly.
-Jennifer discovered one of her photos in 2005, and that has led to 5 years relationship of collaboration and friendship.
+Jennifer discovered one of her photos in 2004, and that has led to nearly a decade of collaboration and friendship.
 Now recognized as a leading food photographer, Kelly has been featured in national magazines, on the Food Network, and in numerous cookbooks.
-Her passion is so contagious that she is now a correspondent for FOX News in Seattle.
+Her passion is so contagious that she is also a correspondent for FOX News in Seattle.
 But we found her first.
 Full Bio

 Wine Pairing Dude